neuralmagic/sparseml/README.md

   the loss more and therefore should be pruned less.
 - `classification_train.py`: Train an image classification model using a config.yaml file to modify the training process such as for pruning or sparse transfer learning.
+- `detection_lr_sensitivity.py`: Calculate the learning rate sensitivity for an object detection model as compared with the loss.
+A higher sensitivity means a higher loss impact.
+- `detection_pruning_loss_sensitivity.py`: Calculate the sensitivity for each prunable layer in an object detection model towards the loss, where, for example, a higher score means the layer affects the loss more and therefore should be pruned less.
 - `detection_train.py`: Train an object detection model using a config.yaml file to modify the training process, such as for pruning or sparse transfer learning.
 - `detection_validation.py`: Calculate the mean average precision (mAP) for a given object detection model at